LinkedIn Personal Branding: A Complete How-To Guide

 Maintain a consistent and authentic tone in your posts that reflects your professional identity and values.
 For example, Ryan Gellert, CEO of outdoor clothing brand Patagonia, likely wouldn’t post about the return of the McRib.

-Instead, Patagonia’s Gellert regularly posts about the renewable energy and other environmental concerns.
+Instead, Gellert regularly posts about renewable energy, sustainability, and other environmental concerns — very on-brand.

 You can also use your profile and the way you interact with others on the platform to express your values and leadership style.